osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 ### Phase 3: Distributed Workers and Highly Available Control Plane

 Phase 3 expands the single-instance `api` runtime into a shared PostgreSQL control plane with multiple API instances and one or more replication workers.
-The implementation is split into exactly three plans.
-The plans are ordered because dispatch and execution cannot be made reliable until the persisted lease and retry contract is safe under stale workers.
+The implementation is split into four ordered slices.
+The slices are ordered because dispatch and execution cannot be made reliable until the persisted lease and retry contract is safe under stale workers, and load distribution cannot be measured safely until the worker runtime and operational telemetry exist.

 #### Locked topology and invariants